Vinchenso/Parkview_Properties/README.md

 Magister - single-page Bootstrap template
 =============

 Magister is a free responsive, single-page HTML5 template base on Twitter Bootstrap framework.
+Its also edited by Vinchenso Kendall

 License